 What does the state do to find

 Office is mandated to publish an electronic notice that new

-names of person appearing to own abandoned property are
+names of persons appearing to own abandoned property are

 available.
 This is an effective method of reaching